williamgilpin/howto/miscellaneous.md

 Places watermark in bottom right corner

+# Extract audio from video using FFMPEG

+For an MP4 file this is easy

+	ffmpeg -i input.mp4 output.mp3

 # Remove columns from a space delimited txt file

 Keep only the first four columns from the file `lol.txt`